oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  3. Find the places in the SD-JWT where the digests of the Disclosures are included.
 If any of the digests cannot be found in the SD-JWT, the Holder MUST reject the SD-JWT.
+ 4. Decode Disclosures and obtain plaintext of the claim values.

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps: